planttheidea/crio/README.md

 **seamless-immutable** has some great ideas, and I thought that could be the best option because they try to retain the native operations while leveraging Object.freeze, much like crio does.
 That said, they do not try to replace mutable methods with immutable ones, they just throw errors when you attempt them and its up to you to figure out the "right way".
 As such, it fell short of my expectations.

-Bottom line, I support each one of these projects to the fullest because they are trying to create immutability in JavaScript, just with different approaches.
+Bottom line, I support each one of these projects to the fullest because they are trying to create immutability in JavaScript, I just wanted to take a different approach.

 #### Browser support